 - Deirdre Maloney, an educator, author and speaker, who will lead a session entitled Marketing Matters.
 Maloney is president of her training, facilitation and marketing company Momentum LLC.
 Her books include `Bogus Balance: Your Journey to Real Work/Life Bliss,’ `Tough Truths: The 10 Leadership Lessons We Don’t Talk About,’ and `The Mission Myth’.
 In addition to her work through Momentum, her experience includes teaching marketing, and serving as a broadcast news producer at a variety of affiliate stations.
 Maloney is a member of the San Diego Rotary.

 About the Sanford Institute of Philanthropy at National University

 The Sanford Institute of Philanthropy is dedicated to increasing the positive impact of nonprofits and cause organizations through specialized training and educational offerings with a focus on successful fundraising skills.
 The Institute offers a unique Cause Sales approach to fundraising, based on proven sales and business principles as applied to collaborative donor relationship building.
 This approach is integrated throughout the Institute’s offerings, which offers seminars, a certificate and a master’s degree program in Cause Leadership with curriculum developed by the University’s School of Business and Management and Division of Extended Learning.
-The Institute was established at National University in 2014 through a generous gift by renowned philanthropist and businessman T. Denny Sanford, and the vision is to offer universities access to the curriculum.

 Media Contact: Anna Cearley